espruino/EspruinoDocs/boards/Puck.js.md

 it is closed (Click the square icon to get to the application chooser, and swipe the application to the left or right)

+### When I disconnect the battery, my code is lost.
+How do I save it?

+It's as easy as typing `save()` in the left-hand side of the IDE.
+When power is re-applied Espruino will resume where it left off, remembering timers, watches, and even pin state.
+For certain things (like initialising connected hardware like displays) you'll want to run some code when Espruino starts up, in which case you can just add a function called `onInit()` - this will be executed each time Espruino starts.

+For more information, see the final section of the [Quick Start](/Quick+Start) guide.

 ### I saved some code and my Puck.js no longer works

 * [Reset Puck.js](#resetting-puck-js) with the button held down - the Green LED will light.